coderefinery/hpc-containers/content/sharing.rst

   - Know about **good practices** for creating reproducible containers
   - Know about some **popular services** to share container definition files and images

+In this lesson we will go through a handful of guidelines and tips that will help you to create reproducible containers which can be shared today and hopefully years into the future.

 Reuse
 -----